 Letter to Members from Ombudspersons

-January 2, 2025 • By Joan Harrison and Linda Luz-Alterman
+January 26, 2025 • By Joan Harrison and Linda Luz-Alterman

 Dear Fellow MIP Members,

-At a February Board meeting, we facilitated a conversation on the idea of an "ethics of care," where Board members and others present brought up matters that usually go unspoken in our gatherings.
-Similarly, at a Spring Faculty Development Seminar on ethics, a discussion about a complicated classroom vignette sparked a lively conversation about the complexity of teaching and how faculty might be better supported in their work.
+As your MIP ombuds, we have become aware of a growing need for a space at MIP where members can meet to reflect and talk about matters of concern to them or issues that have been on their mind.
+We have been in numerous MIP gatherings this past year which have given us the opportunity to reflect deeply on the sentient life of our institute.
+The Town Halls broke long-standing silence and opened up important conversations that had never occurred publicly at MIP.
+At the December 2023 and January 2024 Town Halls, members spoke candidly about power dynamics as well as feelings of exclusion and other hurts experienced at MIP.
+At the February 2024 Board meeting, we facilitated a conversation on the idea of an ‘ethics of care,’ and Board members and others present brought up matters that usually go unspoken in our gatherings.
+At a Spring Faculty Development Seminar on ethics, a discussion about a complicated classroom vignette sparked a lively conversation about the complexity of teaching and how faculty might be better supported in their work.

-We invite you to join us in a four-session confidential group on Zoom, where we will work together to discover how such a space could help us reflect on the pain and concerns that we are currently carrying.
-This initiative represents a new effort to prioritize our commitment to creating and sustaining an "ethical community of care" in which every voice matters.
-We believe such a space can help us as individuals and foster a more connected and vibrant community.
+To respond to this, we are offering something new at MIP in the New Year.
+It will be a Listening and Sharing Space where all are welcome and where you can bring situations that you encounter at MIP that weigh heavily upon you and that you have not been able to share elsewhere.
+We invite you to join us in a four-session confidential group on Zoom where we will work together to discover how such a space could help us reflect on whatever pain and concerns that we are currently carrying.
+This experience represents a new effort to prioritize our commitment to create and sustain an ‘ethical community of care’ in which every voice matters.
+Such a space can help us as individuals as well as help create a more connected and vibrant community.

 Your Ombuds,